ACCESS OUR SCHEDULE & OUR EXCLUSIVE WEB SPECIALS!

 Thanks to Guro Andy’s leadership and mentoring as my head instructor I have earned a Level 2 instructorship under Sifu Rick Faye, Associate Instructorship in Jun Fan Martial Arts and Filipino Martial Arts under Guro Dan Inosanto and a Green Glove certificate from Professor Salem Assli in Savate.
 I am also a senior CORE team member and have been training at MKG Martial Arts since 2002.

-Jenny B. - Instructor
+Jenni B. - Instructor

 I’m Filipino, and I wanted to learn my culture’s martial art.
 At the same time, I was also looking for a Muay Thai school.
 So I searched on the internet and found that MKG Seattle had BOTH those arts, and more!
 I knew MKG would finally be the place for me to train for years to come.

-Since starting at MKG in 2005, I’ve become a Phase 2 student, completed the Thai Boxing Association Level 1 test, taken the 5 Round Test, passed Level 7 in Bahala Na Arnis, received a White Glove rank in Savate, attended seminars from phenomenal martial artists, and have been to martial art camps.
+Since starting at MKG in 2005, I’ve become a Phase 2 student, completed the Thai Boxing Association Level 1 test, taken the 5 Round Test, passed Level 7 in Bahala Na Arnis, received a Silver Glove rank in Savate, attended seminars from phenomenal martial artists, and have been to martial art camps.
 I joined the Instructor Training Program in 2008, became a certified MKG Women’s Self Defense Instructor in March 2008, and was promoted to Level 1 Instructor under Sifu Rick Faye in May 2010.
 I love martial arts and I will do my best to teach as well as I can!

 Raymond S. - Instructor